 Crash log captures

 This feature is likely to be really handy in case of crashes during UI testing or unit testing.
 Apple’s newly released version of Xcode has the capability of capturing crash logs instantaneously, as and when a crash occurs.
-That, in turn, helps coders find out the the buggy line(s) of code quickly, and complete the requisite code correction.
-In Xcode 7, app developers had to go the whole hog of re-running the tests and using preset breakpoints to detect the bugs.
+That, in turn, helps coders find out the buggy line(s) of code quickly, and complete the requisite code correction.
+In Xcode 7, app developers had to go through the whole hog of re-running the tests and using preset breakpoints to detect the bugs.
 It was a fairly complicated process – particularly for new developers and testers.
 Xcode 8 eases that pain considerably.